-TRP participants continue to use alternative modes of transportation for 27.0% of their commuting miles.
-In FY10, for 'All' sites, pounds of pollution saved daily totaled 118,486 pounds per day.
+TRP participants continue to use alternative modes of transportation for 33.4% of their commuting miles.
+In FY11, for 'All' sites, pounds of pollution saved daily totaled 113,566 pounds per day.

-There were multiple circumstances that affected the results of the amount of pollution saved by the program: 1) because of newer and environmentally cleaner vehicles on the road, the pounds of pollution factor was recalculated mid-way through the year from 45.5 to 45.8 miles per one-pound of pollution, thus causing a decrease in pounds of pollution saved; and 2) there was an increase in the participation level, an increase of four-percent overall.
+There were multiple circumstances that affected the results of the amount of pollution saved by the program: 1) because of newer and environmentally cleaner vehicles on the road, the pounds of pollution factor was recalculated mid-way through the year from 45.8 to 46.0 miles per one-pound of pollution, thus causing a decrease in pounds of pollution saved; and 2) the number of completed surveys returned by employers cause fluctuations in the aggregated results year over year.